mmcc007/todo/README.md

     fastlane match appstore
     ````

    Among other things, this will create a provisioning profile that is used during app setup above.
 For example, `match AppStore com.mycompany.todo`.
-Go back to app setup to complete this step.
+Go back to app setup to complete this step for ios.
 4. Delete the Matchfile (as it contains secure info)

 ### Create required images